Data Centers in Monaghan

 Natural Disaster Risk

-Monaghan has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
-This rating places it among the safest locations globally for critical infrastructure.
+Monaghan has a Very Low natural disaster risk profile, with an overall INFORM Risk score of 2.1 out of 10, as of September 2025.
+The environment is exceptionally stable, with minimal exposure to significant disruptive events.